Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/key-management/intro-key-management.md

 A validator should only need to use their withdrawal keys a few times over the lifetime of being a validator.
 This means they can be put into cold storage and stored with high security (offline).

-## Key Management Best Practices for Node Operators

-- Secure keys, including secrets such as passphrases or mnemonics, using services like AWS Secrets Manager or Hashicorp Vault.
-These services can be seamlessly integrated with automated mechanisms that safely retrieve secrets or keys (e.g., remote signers).
-If resources permit, consider running your own Hashicorp Vault instance, which grants full custody of keys and secrets while sacrificing the service provider's availability and security guarantees.
-- Avoid generating all keys with the same mnemonic.
-Minimize the attack surface by employing a new mnemonic for every 200 or 1000 validator keys, depending on your preference.
-This approach also reduces the risk of losing key generation capabilities if a single mnemonic is lost, and limits the impact if an attacker gains access to a few mnemonics.
-- Use a remote signer like **[Web3signer](https://github.com/ConsenSys/web3signer)** or, better yet, distributed signers to eliminate single points of failure.
-- Develop a custom solution involving tailor-made tools.
-For instance, use Web3signer for remote signing and store keys on AWS Secrets Manager.
-A custom tool can manage automatic key storage in Secrets Manager and facilitate interactions with Web3signer.